 Eduardo’s applied work has covered health services in rural China, domestic abuse, the development of strategic sophistication in children, and the effect of early life experiences on adult outcomes.
 However, a significant amount of his work has been devoted to studying the effects of retirement on health, cognition and other outcomes.
 His research in this latter field to date suggests that, far from being a resolved question, deeply ingrained and intertwined biological trends contaminate secondary data to the point of seriously incapacitate our ability to honestly attribute much of a role to retirement as far as human traits go.

-In recent times, Eduardo has begun to pay more attention to experimental methods, having completed some initial work with economists, on the one hand, and evolutionary biologists on the other.
+In recent times, Eduardo has began to pay more attention to experimental methods, having completed some initial work with economists, on the one hand, and evolutionary biologists on the other.
 This work looks at several aspects of strategic thinking and pro-social behaviour in children.

 Before joining Manchester, Eduardo was a Senior Researcher at the University of Oxford (Blavatnik School of Government and Health Economics Research Centre) and a Lecturer in Economics at the University of Strathclyde.
-Eduardo completed a Ph.D. in Econometrics at the University of Manchester thanks to the generous support of Fundación Ramón Areces.
+Eduardo completed a Ph.D. in Econometrics at the University of Manchester thanks to the support of Fundación Ramón Areces.